zextras/carbonio-mailbox/README.md

 This repository contains the source code of Carbonio Mailbox which consists of several subcomponents and their roles are as follows

-- **client**: package to interact with the mailbox
+- **client**: client package to interact with the mailbox
 - **common**: package providing classes of common use, like utilities, clients and common parameters
 - **native**: package to load native libraries
-- **soap**: package describing SOAP APIs
+- **soap**: package describing SOAP APIs and tools to generate wsdl documentation
-- **store**: package with core implementations and integrations like SOAP APIs, LDAP, Krb5, IMAP, POP3 and CLI functions
+- **store**: WAR package that defines the service.
+It also includes core functionalities like SOAP APIs, LDAP, Krb5, IMAP, POP3 and CLI functions

 ## Building Carbonio Mailbox from source

 - Build Requirements:
   - JDK version 11, to confirm run `javac -version`
-  - ant
-  - apache-ant-contrib

 - Clone the carbonio-mailbox repository: